1. Misty Vale

 T'was the summer of 2013, and all throughout the land- well, if you could equate a parking lot to an entire fairytale kingdom- was filled with dozens of people zooming in and out of the little building that was Misty Vale's one and only train station.

 In the midst of the Technological Age, someone had forgotten to scoop this little twentieth century part of West Virginia into the bucket.
-Misty Vale was a little ways up river from Harper's Ferry, in the middle of Jefferson County.
-Of course, gone were the days of oil lanterns and hand-pumped water and horses everywhere, but the town was still very much consisting of wide, sprawling farms, the occasional street vendor, and the tiny town square dotted with odd little shops, including the closest thing to a McDonald's, Tee's Eatery.
+Misty Vale was located just a little ways up river from Harper's Ferry, smack dab in the middle of Jefferson County.
+Of course, gone were the days of oil lanterns and hand-pumped water and horses everywhere, but the town still very much consisted of wide, sprawling farms, a rich street market industry, and most notably, the tiny town square surrounded by an assortment of odd little shops, including the closest thing to a McDonald's, Tee's Eatery.

-That was the sight that greeted the eighteen-year old young man as he looked up from his map, his untidy pile of bags almost falling off the back of his Harley-Davidson XL883L 883 Super Low.
-He'd owned the bike for almost two months.
-He'd built it with his own hands, paid for all the parts with his college funds- the very action that had landed him here.
+That was the sight that greeted the eighteen-year old young man as he looked up from his map, his untidy pile of bags almost falling off the back of his bike.
+The motorcycle purred quietly beneath him, as if waiting for a signal to move.

 Ryder swore under his breath, wiping the sweat from his brow.
 What kind of town didn't have a Subway, or a McDonald's, or at the very least, a Popeye's?
 He loved Louisiana-style chicken.
-He desperately wished for somewhere, anywhere, to cool down and have a bite to eat.
+After almost half a day of travelling, he wanted nothing but somewhere, anywhere, to cool down and have a bite to eat.

 Now, he wondered what on earth he'd been thinking.